 Open rates.
 Click throughs.
 Unsubscribes.
 Bounce rates.
 These metrics are all important for email marketers to track in order to measure the effectiveness of their campaigns.
-But if we take a step back and think about what matters most when it comes to evaluating email marketing success, what metrics best demonstrate an effective effort in driving longstanding, loyal customers?
+But if we take a step back and think about what email marketing metrics that matter the most when it comes to evaluating email marketing success, what metrics best demonstrate an effective effort in driving longstanding, loyal customers?

 Long-term studies have shown that populations targeted with more personalized emails are much healthier when it comes to loyalty and engagement.
 We agree with this approach.
 It’s why we talk about the email content diet – providing consumers with variety that’s aligned to their individual tastes and preferences.